 Cats don’t have the same weight gain and loss patterns as dogs.
 Their energy requirements stay about the same throughout their adult lives.
 If your cat loses weight, call your veterinarian.

 There are diets designed specifically for senior pets.
 We highly recommend Hill’s Science Diet and Prescription Diets.
 Ask us which diet would be appropriate for your pet.
-For additional information, visit the Hills website for nutritional information about your senior dog or senior cat.

 Senior Dental Care